scottgallant/xaprb-src/content/blog/2015/10/11/personality-assessments.md

 ### Available Assessments

 There's a stunning range of assessments available, ranging from amateur to academic to professional.
-For personal interest, they might all be fun to use, but for professional purposes I'd stick with ones that have had proper investment in large-scale, longitudinal studies of effectiveness and adverse impact.
+For personal interest, they might all be fun to use, but for professional purposes I'd stick with ones that have invested in large-scale, longitudinal studies of effectiveness and adverse impact.

-Assessments and companies that are widely used in business, from what I have been able to observe through discussions with various managers and recruiting specialists, are:
+Assessments and companies that are widely used in business, from what I observed through discussions with various managers and recruiting specialists, are:

 * [TTI Success Insights](http://www.ttisuccessinsights.com/), which is the company my coach and I use; it's also what many companies such as the Rainmaker Group resell.
 * [Caliper Hiring Assessments](https://www.calipercorp.com/)